High Throughput Computing Administration Guide

 Several Slurm configuration parameters should be adjusted to reflect the needs of high throughput computing.
 The changes described below will not be possible in all environments, but these are the configuration options that you may want to consider for higher throughput.

-- AccountingStorageType: Disabling storing of accounting by using the accounting_storage/none plugin.
+- AccountingStorageType: Disabling storing accounting records by not setting this plugin.
 Turning accounting off provides minimal improvement in performance.
 If using the SlurmDBD increased speedup can be achieved by setting the CommitDelay option in the slurmdbd.conf

 - JobAcctGatherType: Disabling the collection of job accounting information will improve job throughput.
 Disable collection of accounting by using the jobacct_gather/none plugin.